prooph/documentation/event-store-client/index.md

 Prooph Event Store Client supports async non-blocking TCP connection to [EventStore](http://eventstore.org/).

-All operations are handled fully asynchronously, returning an `Amp\Promise`.

 The `EventStoreConnection` maintains a full-duplex connection between the client and the Event Store server.

 > [!NOTE]